lbugarin/covid-19-tracker/README.md

-# covid-19-tracker

-Tecnologies used : React, Material UI, leaflet for map, chartjs for graph
+Tecnologies used : React,
+                   Material UI,
+                   leaflet for map,
+                   chartjs for graph
+                   deployed with Firebase